Happy teacher = happy child

 - By not addressing teachers' well-being, many people don’t enter the profession, leave it or need to interrupt their work to manage their burnout or distress.

-It is made up of five two-hour wellbeing workshops and a three-month intensive, direct teacher coaching over 6 modules during regular school hours.
+CORE is made up of five two-hour wellbeing workshops and three months of intensive teacher coaching - spread across 6 modules during regular school hours.
 To download a schematic overview, click here.

 We use a whole-school approach in order to assist the improved wellbeing of all teachers and create a supportive, enabling and compassionate classroom and school environment.
 We provide reflective, teacher-focused and iterative support that encourages the teacher to clarify what qualities truly matter to them and take committed action to fulfil this.